 Doctors Worldwide has witnessed first-hand how inadequate emergency care can lead to unnecessary death.
 During a trainee observation session during our Postgraduate Fellowship programme , we witnessed multiple emergency cases presenting at a primary care facility.
 Without the correct infrastructure and training, the medical staff on duty were unprepared to deal with cases such as a seriously ill two year old child, who sadly passed away.

-Doctors Worldwide has actively been working on the ground in Cox’s Bazar, Bangladesh since November 2017.
-In partnership with IOM we have been able to respond to the Rohingya Crisis through capacity building and health system strengthening benefiting the local community as well as the Rohingya people.
-To date, over 900,000 patient consultations have benefitted and many more daily.
+We have been actively working on the ground in Cox’s Bazar, Bangladesh since November 2017.
+In partnership with the International Organization of Migration (IOM ), we have been able to respond to the Rohingya Crisis through capacity building and health system strengthening benefiting the local community as well as the Rohingya people.
+To date, over 900,000 patient consultations have benefitted and thousands more daily.